-Ah, the fortune and power of money and being famous!
-You can do whatever you want, right?
-Access to the best health care, most powerful attorneys, best clothes, nicest homes and the list goes on and on.
-What if someone said that even with all of that fame and fortune, the peer pressure of others and conflict of interests skewed the ability to do what is healthy or humane?
+Dog sports, breeding, conformation, agility, obedience competition, working dogs…etc. are all so common that many don’t even blink an eye when they are mentioned.
+But who is looking out for a dogs’ rights and welfare?
+Some people are in the limelight and are rich, and famous.
+This often has the benefits of access to the best health care, most powerful attorneys, best clothes, nicest homes and the list goes on and on.
+However, imagine that even with all of that fame and fortune, the peer pressure of others and conflict of interests skewed the ability of the individual to do what is healthy or humane for themselves?
 And instead the omnipotent were conversely powerless.
 Sounds crazy right?
 Well maybe not so crazy after all.
 Recently, Hall of Famer, Dan Marino proclaimed he could not defend and stick up for himself and his health when playing a sport at the highest level.
-If a wealthy and powerful man, with all the perceived power in the world can not stick up for oneself, how can a simple animal without a voice, fame or riches?
-They can’t!
+If a wealthy and powerful man, with all the perceived power in the world can not stick up for himself, how can a simple animal without a voice, fame or riches?
+Unfortunately, they can’t.
 It’s up to all of us to be their voice and to put an end to unnecessary animal abuse and exploitation.

 If some of the world’s richest, powerful and influential people, with access to media, PR, and millions of people, are not able to do what is in the best interest for their health, how can one expect an animal with no rights, voice, PR agencies, riches, lawyers or lobbyists sticking up for them?
 Who is looking out for dogs, horses and all animals in sports?
 And how does the inherent conflict of interest play a part in an animal’s mistreatment?

-When money and ego enter the equation, there is an inverse correlation and perverse relationship between winning, and the health of the animal (human or non-human).
+When money and ego enter the equation, there is an inverse correlation and perverse relationship between winning, and the health of the human and nonhuman animal (hereafter animal) .
 First, let me describe what I mean when I say, ‘health’.
-Not only is the organism implied to be free from disease, pain, injury, or illness but I am also referring to the overall mental, physiological, behavioral, medical, physical, social and all other aspects that contribute to the wholeness and oneness of a being.
+Not only is the organism implied to be free from disease, pain, injury, or illness but I am also referring to the overall mental, emotional, physiological, behavioral, medical, physical, social and all other aspects that contribute to the wholeness and oneness of a being.

 Health also means taking into account and focusing on the animals’ equality, liberty, will and desire and educating an animal in a humane, force free manner without punition and unnecessary stress.